1. Latency Is Becoming the New Intelligence

-Since the rise of LLM serving, the bottlenecks of inference systems have shifted several times.
+Since the rise of LLM serving, the bottleneck of inference systems has shifted several times.

-But real-time AI interaction is steadily shrinking that space.
+But real-time AI interaction is changing that assumption.

 ChatGPT